edgedb/edgedb/docs/cli/edgedb_migration.rst

 It's worth mentioning that after code checkout (e.g. ``git pull``) it makes sense to run ``edgedb migrate`` again.
-Server has the latest migration id recorded so will only apply new migrations.
+The server has a record of the latest recorded so will only apply new migrations.

 At any time ``edgedb show-status`` describes if there are any pending